Skip to content

 StatusPreliminary Study / Planning

-The design concept of the Mecca Future Tower revolves around creating an integrated vertical community.
-It combines residential and public functions within a single framework.
-The tower consists of 11 floors, with floors 1 to 5 designated for residential units.
-Meanwhile, public spaces such as a school and healthcare facility are incorporated on the sixth floor.
-The upper floors (7 to 11) are allocated for additional residential units, and the ground floor is designed as a parking and infrastructure area.
-This functional distribution reflects an architectural vision aimed at achieving social and operational integration in a densely populated urban setting.
+The Mecca Future Tower is conceived as an integrated vertical community, combining residential units with essential public services within a single framework.
+The tower consists of 11 floors: the first five floors house residential units, the sixth floor contains public facilities such as a school and healthcare services, and the upper floors (7–11) provide additional residential units.
+The ground floor serves as parking and essential infrastructure.
+This functional distribution reflects an architectural vision aimed at achieving social and operational integration in a densely populated urban context.
+Learn more about How We Work.

 Circular floor plan layout of the Mecca Future Tower with multiple residential units arranged around a central core.